Lifestyle cataract surgery suitability criteria

 Advantages and disadvantages

-- Cataract surgery is the most commonly performed surgery in Australia and New Zealand; the procedure is considered an outpatient procedure, which typically takes less than an hour and does not require an overnight stay
+- Cataract surgery is the most commonly performed surgery in Australia.
+The procedure typically takes less than half an hour and does not require an overnight stay

 - Cataract surgery is one of the safest surgeries performed on the human body.
 Generally, your recovery will be short and uneventful, and you will be kept informed at every stage